Friends of Music Hall offers Music Hall tours, speakers, and classroom presentations of this world-class historical landmark.

 Tour inside Cincinnati Music Hall

-Explore this stunning and majestic structure.
+Explore both public and private spaces in this stunning and majestic structure.
 See for yourself how it reflects the spirit of both past and present.
 Discover why it was the envy of the Great Midwest in the 19th century and the cornerstone of the 21st century renaissance of Cincinnati's historic heart.
-Music Hall tours speak to guests with a wide range of ages and interests!
-If you have a particular interest in history, music, theater, architecture or Cincinnati culture, this will be a fascinating and memorable experience.- $15 per person
+If you have a particular interest in history, music, theater, architecture or Cincinnati culture, this will be a fascinating and memorable experience.
+Tickets can be purchased up until three hours before the tour start time.
+Tickets must be purchased in advance.
+Buy tickets online; or by calling (513) 621-2787 [ARTS].

 - $5 for children under 12 years of age

-- $5 each special pricing for student groups.
+- $5 each for student groups.
 Friends of Music Hall can help underwrite costs for school groups, based on financial need.

 - 10% discount for members of the Over-the-Rhine Chamber, Friends of Music Hall, Cincinnati Arts Association and Certified Tourism Ambassadors.

-- WHERE THE TOUR OF THE INSIDE OF MUSIC HALL STARTS: Meet your tour at 1241 Elm Street (south end of the building).
-Enter through the door marked "CSO Ticket Office."
+- THE INSIDE TOUR OF MUSIC HALL starts at 1241 Elm Street (south end of the building).
+Enter through the door marked "CSO Box Office."

-- Tour check-in begins 15 minutes prior to start; there is no late entry.
+- Tour check-in begins 15 minutes prior to start

-- Children under 18 must be accompanied by a guardian, and these tours are not recommended for small children.
+- Children under 18 must be accompanied by a guardian; tours are not recommended for children under age 8

 -